jeff-boykin/portfolio/GA/sample_curriculum_design-ds.md

 > Instructor's Note: You should share Starter code and Datasets in the student-facing repo and direct students to the relevant file during your lessons.
 Feel free to share the solution code with them afterward.

+---

-### Folder Navigation
+## Folder Structure
-Each lesson folder is organized in the following pattern:
+Each lesson is organized in the following pattern:

 - **Lesson**: includes the root lesson readme
   - _Code_